Mission and Culture

 School of Architecture Mission

 The mission of the School of Architecture is to advance education, research, and design solutions that enhance the quality of built environments.
-Core to this mission is fostering investigative and innovative design thinking in preparation for architectural practice.
+The program is situated within South Florida’s dynamic coastal and urban environment providing a laboratory for investigating new tools and methods of design in an era of disruption.
+The School of Architecture fosters integrative and innovative design in preparation for architectural practice.
 Students develop critical thinking skills and knowledge through exposure to historical and theoretical foundations, emerging technologies, interdisciplinary research, community engagement, and ethical responsibilities of design.
-Our diversity, metropolitan and geographical contexts, and placement within the College for Design and Social Inquiry, position us to address unique social, cultural, and environmental challenges.

 The School’s location in the College for Design and Social inquiry puts us in a collegial relationship with professions whose focus is also the well-being of the public.
 While the SoA faculty meet on a bi-weekly basis, the faculty in the College meets together at least once each semester to review the direction of the College and its integration with the University as a whole whose stated mission is to “foster excellence and innovation in teaching, outstanding research and creative activities”.
 We subscribe to that mission as the items reflecting interdisciplinary.
 The University, College and School all subscribe to the values of mutual respect, sharing, engagement, encouragement and support between and among all the members of our community.

 Studio Culture Policy

 The studio culture policy was written by students giving them an opportunity to work in a unique and collaborative way with faculty and staff to better the educational experience for everyone.
 At Florida Atlantic University, we believe that studio learning should be the fundamental principle of encouraging the students to evolve in both their academic and professional careers.
 The studio offers an environment where students can collaborate to better their designs, ask questions, initiate discussions, and make proposals, which are developed and discussed among the students, faculty and staff.